subaquatic-pierre/linux-tools/docker/README.md

 - d -
 - name - give container name or a default one will be created
 - p - assign port mapping first is host second is container port
+- it - interactive terminal
+- --network - specify network for container to run on
+- v - map directory from host to container

+#### Bash into running container

+    docker exec -it container_id bash

+####